sirance/hashi_vault_inventory/README.md

-# hashi_vault_inventory  - v.1.0.4
+# hashi_vault_inventory  - v.1.0.5

 A dynamic inventory script for ansible to lookup entries in hashicorp vault

 This inventory uses vault and reads from a KV2 path, secrets are added as ansible hosts, key/values in the secrets are added as vars.
+If a key of service exists, the host is also grouped under that value.

 ## Usage